GunioRobot/django-twfy/README.txt

 A:  TheyWorkForYou.com is open source, and both Ireland and Australia have
     copies running.
-However, it uses an 18th-century character set, in no way separates content from design (rendering it utterly immune to re-designing - just ask the poor saps who had to try in the UK not so long ago), and contains PHP code that dates back to before PHP4 was even released.
-In fact the current version of PHP (5.3) won't run it at all without generating fatal errors.
+However, it uses an 18th-century character set, in no way separates content from design and the current version of PHP (5.3) won't run it at all without generating fatal errors.
+Which is really PHP's fault for changing almost all its error handling rules.

 Q:  So...